Unless you have been living under a rock, you've seen it:

 safe for pets and should not be given to them in any doses, as it is

 possible for a pet to overdose on the substance.
 As such, make sure that any

 CBD products you give your pet are THC-free CBD dog treats.
 At Eden's Herbals,

 products are THC free.

-Analysis of a CBD product that you buy.
+2. Always make sure to check the certificate of analysis of a CBD product that you buy.
 Unfortunately, far too many less-than-scrupulous

 CBD vendors just want to make a quick buck and sell you products that barely